The Echols Interdisciplinary Major

-Applications should be submitted to the Echols Program Director, Michael Timko, no sooner than the student’s third semester of study at the College, and no later than the start of the fifth semester.
+Applications should be submitted to the Echols Program Director at email@example.com no sooner than the student’s third semester of study at the College, and no later than the start of the fifth semester.
 In exceptional cases, we will consider applications from students in their fifth or sixth semester who have already declared another major and wish to switch to an Echols Interdisciplinary Major.

 While applications are accepted on a rolling basis, interdisciplinary major plans ideally should be formulated well in advance in order to allow proper time for review.
 Following review, and any requests for modifications to the program of study, students will be asked to complete a major declaration to be approved by the Echols Director, and the student’s major will be entered into SIS as “Interdisciplinary Major – Echols Scholar.”
-The Echols Major does not currently have a Distinguished Major option or a minimum GPA requirement.
+The Echols Major is BA degree, and does not have a BS option or a Distinguished Major track.

 Selection of Advisors and Formation of the Academic Plan:

 In order to initiate the process of designing the Echols Major, students should first select a primary faculty advisor who will help them in the development of an academic plan for the major.
 The academic plan needs to identify three areas of study (generally corresponding to three separate departments) that will comprise the interdisciplinary component of their plan.
 In addition to the primary advisor, students need to identify two secondary faculty advisors--one from each of the other two disciplines/departments encompassed within the academic plan.
-In addition to the Echols Director and Association Dean, these three faculty members will form an advisory committee for the student.
+Together with the Echols Program Director, these three faculty members will form an advisory committee for the student.